Psalm 45

 Notes

-The poem shifts dramatically in verse 10 to address the bride directly: שִׁמְעִי בַת וּרְאִי וְהַטִּי אָזְנֵךְ — "hear, O daughter, and see/consider, and incline your ear."
-The threefold command — hear, see, incline — emphasizes the importance of what follows.
-The bride is a foreign princess (implied by the instruction to "forget your people and your father's house"), making this a marriage across ethnic and national lines, much like the marriages of the patriarchs, Moses, and Solomon.
-The command to forget her family parallels the language of Genesis 2:24 ("a man shall leave his father and mother") — the leaving behind of previous identity in order to form a new covenant bond.
+The poem shifts abruptly in verse 10 to address the bride: שִׁמְעִי בַת וּרְאִי וְהַטִּי אָזְנֵךְ — "hear, O daughter, and consider, and incline your ear."
+The threefold command — hear, consider, incline — insists on attention.
+The bride is evidently a foreign princess (hence the instruction to "forget your people and your father's house"), giving the union the character of a cross-national marriage, like those of the patriarchs, Moses, and Solomon.
+The call to leave her family echoes the language of Genesis 2:24 — the shedding of prior identity in order to form a new covenant bond.

-The instruction וְיִתְאָו הַמֶּלֶךְ יָפְיֵךְ — "and the king will desire your beauty" — uses the same verb אָוָה ("to desire, long for") that appears in the Song of Solomon and in passages about God's desire for his people (Psalm 132:13-14).
-The bride is told to bow (הִשְׁתַּחֲוִי לוֹ) because "he is your lord" (כִּי הוּא אֲדֹנַיִךְ).
-This submission is not degrading in the psalm's ancient context; it is the appropriate posture of covenant loyalty to the one to whom one now belongs.
+The promise וְיִתְאָו הַמֶּלֶךְ יָפְיֵךְ — "the king will desire your beauty" — uses the verb אָוָה ("to desire, long for") found in the Song of Solomon and in passages about God's desire for his people (Psalm 132:13-14).
+The bride is then told to bow (הִשְׁתַּחֲוִי לוֹ) because "he is your lord" (כִּי הוּא אֲדֹנַיִךְ).
+In the psalm's ancient context this submission is not degrading; it is the proper posture of covenant loyalty to the one to whom she now belongs.

-Verses 13–15 describe the processional: the princess in her inner chamber, clothed in embroidered gold, is led with her virgin companions to the king's palace in a procession of שִׂמְחָה וָגִיל — "joy and gladness."
-The two words together intensify the festive celebration.
-This processional imagery has deep resonances with the metaphor of Israel as God's bride being led to him (compare Ezekiel 16:8-14 and Revelation 19:7-8 where the church as bride adorns herself for the Lamb), though in the psalm itself it is the human royal wedding that is primarily in view.
+Verses 13–15 paint the processional: the princess, clothed in embroidered gold, is led from her chamber with her virgin companions to the palace in a procession of שִׂמְחָה וָגִיל — "joy and gladness."
+The paired words amplify the festivity.
+The processional imagery resonates with the later metaphor of Israel as God's bride led to him (see Ezekiel 16:8-14), and with the church as bride adorning herself for the Lamb (Revelation 19:7-8) — though the psalm itself keeps its gaze squarely on the human royal wedding.

 Promise of Legacy and Praise (vv.
 16-17)